President of Argentina

 Throughout Argentine history, the office of head of state has undergone many changes, both in its title as in its features and powers.
-Current president Alberto Fernández was sworn into office on 10 December 2019.
-He succeeded Mauricio Macri.
+The current president Javier Milei was sworn into office on 10 December 2023.
+He succeeded Alberto Fernández.

-The constitution of Argentina, along with several constitutional amendments, establishes the requirements, powers, and responsibilities of the president and term of office and the method of election.
+The constitution of Argentina, along with several constitutional amendments, establishes the requirements, powers, and responsibilities of the president, the term of office and the method of election.

 History

-The origins of Argentina as a nation can be traced to 1776, when it was separated by the King Charles III of Spain from the existing Viceroyalty of Peru, creating the new Viceroyalty of the Río de la Plata.
+The origins of Argentina as a nation can be traced to 1776, when it was separated by King Charles III of Spain from the existing Viceroyalty of Peru, creating the new Viceroyalty of the Río de la Plata.
 The head of state continued to be the king, but he was represented locally by the viceroy.
 These viceroys were seldom natives of the country.

-By the May Revolution of 25 May 1810, the first Argentine autonomous government, known as the Primera Junta, was formed in Buenos Aires.
+By the 18-25 May Revolution in 1810, the first Argentine autonomous government, known as the Primera Junta, was formed in Buenos Aires.
 It was later known as the Junta Grande when representatives from the provinces joined.
 These early attempts at self-government were succeeded by two Triumvirates and, although the first juntas had presidents, the king of Spain was still regarded as head of state.

 Executive power was still not in the hands of a single person until the position of supreme director was created by the 1813 National Assembly.
-In 1816, Congress declared independence and composed a constitution.
+In 1817, Congress declared independence and composed a constitution.
 This established the Supreme Director as head of state and vested the position with presidential powers.
 This constitution gave the supreme director the power of appointing governors of the provinces.
 Owing to political circumstances, this constitution never came into force, and the central power was dissolved, leaving the country as a federation of provinces.

 A new constitution was drafted in 1826.
 This constitution was the first to create a president, although this office retained the powers described in the 1816 constitution.
 This constitution did come into force, resulting in the election of the first president, Bernardino Rivadavia.
 Because of the Cisplatine War, Rivadavia resigned after a short time, and the office was dissolved shortly thereafter.